phillord/hermit-reasoner/readme.txt

   data ranges are no longer simulated via concepts, but have their own representations to fix a bug with rdfs:Literal HermiT 1.3.3
-- added method to just write out axioms for the transitively reduced (class/object property/dataproperty) hierarchy, much faster than pretty printing but no longer a complete ontology (missing header and declarations) and not nicely ordered and indented.
-Only equivalent classes (properties) are ordered in the according axiom.Command line is using this new method to write out taxonomies. precomputeInferences() now silently ignores unsupported tasks and disjointClasses and data property assertions are no longer precomputable (disj. classes too slow, data property assertions are anyway only using the data property hierarchy and sameAs individuals).
+- New bug-fix release of the OWL API is used (3.2.1).
+Added a method to just write out axioms for the transitively reduced (class/object property/dataproperty) hierarchy, much faster than pretty printing but no longer a complete ontology (missing header and declarations) and not nicely ordered and indented.
+Only equivalent classes (properties) are ordered in the according axiom.
+The command line by default now just writes out the axioms, but pretty printing can be enforced with the --prettyPrint argument.
+Command line interface has been slightly tidied up and extended.
+  precomputeInferences() now silently ignores unsupported tasks and disjointClasses and data property assertions are no longer precomputable via the OWLReasoner interface (disj. classes too slow, data property assertions are anyway only using the data property hierarchy and sameAs individuals).
+Disj. classes can still be precomputed when using HermiT's native interface (Reasoner).
   Fixed a bug that sometimes made sameAs computation hang.